Matt Malone

 Matt Malone, S.J., (born 1972) is an American Catholic Jesuit priest, author, and journalist.
 He served as the editor-in-chief of America magazine and as president of its parent publisher, America Media, from 2012 to 2022.
 He entered the Society of Jesus in 2002 and was ordained to the priesthood in 2012 by Cardinal Edward Egan, former archbishop of New York.

 Early life

 Matthew F. Malone was born on Cape Cod, Massachusetts and attended Mashpee Middle School and Falmouth High School.
 He is the fifth of sixth children born to an Irish-Catholic family.
 He was baptized at the parish of Our Lady of Victory in Centerville, Massachusetts and was confirmed at the Parish of Christ the King in Mashpee.
-He has written about the death of his brother in a drunk driving accident in 1984 and his father’s subsequent act of forgiveness.
+He has written about the death of his brother in a drunk driving crash in 1984 and his father’s subsequent act of forgiveness.

 Education

 Malone was the Massachusetts state champion and second-place national winner in the 1990 American Legion High School Oratorical Competition.
 For this achievement he was invited to address the Massachusetts General Court.
 Malone graduated from the University of Massachusetts Amherst where he majored in history.